gutelfuldead/dotfiles/README.rst

         mkrc -v -d /path/to/this/repo/dotfiles/files ~/.thisfile

-Will copy file to local /path/to/this/repo/dotfiles/files (which should be this repo)
+Will copy file to local /path/to/this/repo/dotfiles/files

 View all symlinks ::